mobxjs/mobx-state-tree/README.md

 Setting up the environment:
 1. Clone this repository
-2.  yarn is the package manager of choice.
+2.  `yarn` is the package manager of choice (with workspaces support enabled).
 Make sure to run Node 8 or higher.
 3. Run `yarn install` on the root.
 4. Editor settings are optimized for VS Code, so just run `code .` in the root folder.
 Debugger settings are included in the project.